flo-l/tsp-simulator/README.md

  - settings.rb (settings used for simulation, should be modified to meet ones needs)
  - results (empty folder, will hold result files, they will be named after their fitness eg. 1248.81238)

+###Plot the island group of a project:
+    ./project show NAME

+where NAME is the project's name

+This will show the island group of a project, without connecting lines.

 ###Run a simulation round
     ./project simulate NAME TIMES PLOT